w3f/polkadot-wiki/docs/maintain/maintain-index.md

 - [Set up a Full Node](maintain-sync.md) - Get up and started by syncing a full node for the Kusama network.
 The steps in the guide will broadly apply also to any Substrate-based network (like Polkadot).
-- [Set up WSS using Nginx](maintain-wss.md) - Set up a Secure WebSockets server for your node's WebSockets connection.
+- [Set up Secure WebSocket](maintain-wss.md) - Set up a Secure WebSockets proxy server to safely access your node's RPC server

 ## Collator